Breaking a fixed-term residential tenancy early

 The former rules apply and tenants should check their tenancy agreement under ‘Additional terms’ to see if it includes an optional break fee clause.

-If optional break fee is included in agreement
+If the optional break fee is included in agreement

 The optional break fee clause will apply if the break fee clause has not been deleted from the tenancy agreement.
 The break fee payable will be either:

-- six weeks rent if the tenant leaves in the first half of the fixed-term agreement, or
+- 6 weeks rent if the tenant leaves in the first half of the fixed-term agreement, or

-- four weeks rent if the tenant leaves in the second half of the fixed-term agreement.
+- 4 weeks rent if the tenant leaves in the second half of the fixed-term agreement.

-The same optional break fee clause applies for fixed-term agreements of more than three years, unless the tenancy agreement specifies a break fee of another amount.
+The same optional break fee clause applies for fixed-term agreements of more than 3 years, unless the tenancy agreement specifies a break fee of another amount.

-If optional break fee is not included in agreement
+If the optional break fee is not included in agreement

 The optional break fee clause will not apply if the break fee clause has been deleted from the tenancy agreement.